-Methods: This semi-experimental study was conducted based on a pretest-posttest design and a control group.
-The statistical population of this study consisted of all women with psychophysical disorders in Farahan City, among which 40 individuals were selected through the convenience sampling method and then randomly allocated to either the experimental or control group (n=20 each).
+Methods: This semi-experimental study used a pretest-posttest design and a control group.
+The statistical population of this study consisted of all women with psycho-physical disorders in Farahan City, among which 40 individuals were selected through the convenience sampling method and then randomly allocated to either the experimental or control group (n=20 each).
 The required data were collected using the Ryff Psychological Well-Being and Pittsburgh Sleep Quality Index.
-Emotion regulation techniques were taught using Gross's standard training protocol in eight 90-minute sessions, while the control group was on the waiting list.
+Emotion regulation techniques were taught using Gross's standard training protocol in eight 90-minute sessions while the control group was on the waiting list.
 The data were analyzed using the analysis of covariance in SPSS-23 software.

-Results: The study's results indicate that instructing women with psychosomatic disorders on how to handle their emotions using the Gross model can greatly enhance their mental health (P<0.01).
-Moreover, the findings from the analysis of covariance revealed that Emotion Regulation Training based on the Gross model led to enhancements in sleep quality in women with psychosomatic disorders (P<0.01).
+Results: The study's results indicate that instructing women with psychosomatic disorders on how to handle their emotions using the Gross model can significantly enhance their mental health (P<0.01).
+Moreover, the findings from the analysis of covariance revealed that Emotion Regulation Training based on the Gross model enhanced sleep quality in women with psychosomatic disorders (P<0.01).

-Conclusion: The outcomes of this study have the potential to enhance the overall well-being and sleep quality of individuals experiencing rheumatic and joint pains.
+Conclusion: The outcomes of this study can potentially enhance the overall well-being and sleep quality of individuals experiencing rheumatic and joint pains.